 Confidentiality of Records

 In accordance with the Attorney General of Texas Open Record Decision No. 100 (1975), the Mary and Jeff Bell Library will not release any information about a borrower including name, telephone number, social security number, or any information about what materials have been checked out in his or her name.

 All borrowers may renew materials through the library’s online catalog (PORTAL), at the Circulation Desk, and by telephone (825-2340).
 Online renewals will not be allowed if the item is overdue, or if a hold has been placed on the item.
 Fines must be paid if the item is to be renewed.
 Most TAMU-CC borrowers are allowed 3 renewals.
 Faculty members are allowed an unlimited number of renewals.
-Items that have been renewed may be subject to a courtesy recall, if another patron has requested the item.

 If a faculty member requires a media item that has been placed on reserve by another faculty member, the Media Center will recall the item.
 It is the responsibility of each faculty member to return recalled items at their earliest convenience.